 Grants and Scholarships: Several State and Federal grants are available to Trinity College students, as well as internal and external scholarships.
 See the Financial Aid section of the catalog for more details on these programs.
-The Trinity College Financial Aid Application and the Free Application for Federal Student Aid (FAFSA) must be completed in order for a student to receive consideration for these funds.
-These forms should be completed as soon as possible after January 1st for the following academic year.
+The Free Application for Federal Student Aid (FAFSA) must be completed in order for a student to receive consideration for these funds.
+This form should be completed as soon as possible after October 1st for the following academic year.
 Priority will be given to students who have completed their Financial Aid paperwork by January 1st.
-Links to the FAFSA online and the Trinity College Financial Aid Application are available on www. trinitycollege.edu, the College's website, under the Financial Aid tab.
+Link is available on trinitycollege.edu, under the Financial Aid tab.

-Stafford Loans: Students must complete the FAFSA to determine eligibility for the Stafford Loan.
+Federal Stafford Loans: Students must complete the FAFSA to determine eligibility for federal student loans.
 Additional paperwork is required if students choose to borrow under the Stafford program.
 Information and instructions on this process will be provided to eligible students by the Financial Aid Office.
 The Master Promissory Note must be completed in order for a loan to count towards a student's bill.